MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 9. Add attributes to the new Class shape for each of the properties you planned for the photos.

+10. Fix the properties return values in the **Photo** class, to match the property types.

-10. Save the created diagram.
+11. Save the created diagram.

 #### Task 3: Plan the comment model class.